 Kia ora, I’m Tabatha, mostly known as Tabby.

-I write a lot about the benefits of writing for positive mental and emotional health, using words and art as tools to connect, inspire and heal.
-I created the online collective Well-Written in 2017 which works to promote this belief, and I help run a regular monthly writing group and workshop to support other female writers in Wellington.
+My creative writing is often inspired by my life experiences and the power of the beautiful land where I live.
+I write a lot about the benefits of writing for positive mental health, using creativity as a tool to connect, inspire and heal.
+I started the writing-for-wellness group Well-Written in 2017 which works to promote this belief, and I run regular monthly workshops for other female writers in Wellington.